tamer017/Multi-Angular-Photogrammetry/algorithms/feature_matching.md

 2. Rublee, E., Rabaud, V., Konolige, K., & Bradski, G. "ORB: an efficient alternative to SIFT or SURF."
 2011.
 3. Alcantarilla, P. F., Nuevo, J., & Bartoli, A. "Fast explicit diffusion for accelerated features in nonlinear scale spaces."
 BMVC, 2012.
 4. Brown, M., & Lowe, D. G. "Automatic panoramic image stitching using invariant features." *International Journal of Computer Vision*, 2007.
+5. Fischler, M. A., & Bolles, R. C. "Random sample consensus: a paradigm for model fitting with applications to image analysis and automated cartography." *Communications of the ACM*, 1981.